 Melbourne 2006 Commonwealth Games

 It was a historic Games for Mick Gault.
 Already the Commonwealth Games’ most decorated shooter, Mick went on to overtake the great Karen Pickering for medals won by an English competitor.
-Jessica Ennis won heptathlon bronze and would go on to become Olympic champion in London.
+Kelly Sotherton took heptathlon gold, with Jessica Ennis claiming bronze in the same event and would go on to become Olympic champion in London.
 Mo Farah, Greg Rutherford and Victoria Pendleton, all gold medallists in London, also competed in Melbourne.